Penned by Nongovernment, Nonbiased, Military Veterans.

 One Station Unit Training (OSUT):

-Some MOSs, such as Infantry and Armor, require a longer training period.
+Certain MOSs, such as Infantry and Armor, require a longer training period.
 One Station Unit Training (OSUT) combines Basic Training and AIT into a single, continuous training program that can last up to 22 weeks.
+Soldiers who undergo OSUT will receive orders upon completion and proceed directly to their first duty station, bypassing the separate AIT process.

 Specialized Training: